TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

 Some prefer high-quality audio (HD Audio), others high-quality video.
 Many prefer both.

-Here I will try to explain how to make the most use of Custom Formats to help you to set up your quality profiles for your personal needs.
+Here we will try to explain how to make the most of Custom Formats to help you set up your quality profiles for your personal preferences.

-I created a [flowchart](#which-quality-profile-should-you-choose) to make your decision/choices easier.
+- We've created a [flowchart](#which-quality-profile-should-you-choose) to make your decisions/choices easier.
+- We've also created an Excel sheet with several tested [media player devices](/Plex/what-does-my-media-player-support){:target="_blank" rel="noopener noreferrer"} to display what formats and capabilities they support, sourced from information provided by our community.
+We hope this Excel sheet will be a helpful resource for those looking for a reliable media player device and will help you choose the appropriate quality profile.

 ------